-Risks of Handling Scorpions
+Handling Emperor Scorpions

 Emperor scorpions are not particularly dangerous, in contrast to some other scorpion species.
 Their sting has been likened to that of a bee as it is painful, but medical attention is not usually necessary.
 However, some people may have an anaphylactic reaction to the venom as they do with bee stings.

-Some say that emperor scorpions are more likely to pinch you with their pedipalps, and this can be quite painful too.
+Some people say that Emperor scorpions are more likely to pinch you with their pedipalps than they are to sting (but this can be quite painful too).
 In any case, handling pet scorpions isn't recommended in part because of the risks, but also because scorpions are likely to be stressed if handled.

-Most people recommend that if handling is necessary (such as when cleaning cages), use a pair of long handled forceps with foam over the grips to pick up the scorpion by the stinging end.
-In captivity, they seem to do fine with a diet primarily of crickets, supplemented with other insects such as mealworms and moths.
-An adult emperor will only need three to six adult crickets per week, fed every other day or so.
-Feed at night to replicate the conditions under which scorpions would naturally eat.
-Also provide a shallow water dish--shallow enough to prevent drowning.
+In the wild, Emperor scorpions eat a variety of invertebrates (insects and other arthropods) and vertebrates, including small lizards.
+In captivity, they seem to do fine with a diet primarily of gut loaded, calcium dusted, crickets, supplemented with other insects such as mealworms and moths.
+An adult Emperor scorpion will only need three to six adult crickets per week, fed every other day or so.
+Feed at night to replicate the conditions under which scorpions would naturally eat and also provide a shallow water dish to prevent drowning.